Bogs & Bittern - Wetland Restoration for Species Survival

 Habitats

-The project will create and restore across a mosaic of 7 broad habitat types, including freshwater open water, reed-bed, carr, acid raised mire, damp heath, fen and wet grassland.
+The project will create and restore across a mosaic of 7 broad habitat types, including freshwater open water, reed-bed, carr, bog, damp heath, fen and wet grassland.

 Community